-Have you ever noticed the rising amount of solar installations in Western North Carolina?
+The rising amount of solar installations in Western North Carolina

 There is only more to come in this area as commercial and residential solar installations are nothing new Asheville, NC or Rhino Renewables!
 In fact, Asheville has proven reducing the carbon footprint is so important that the city has a goal that by the end of 2030 all municipal operations will be powered exclusively by renewable energy.
 The same goes for Buncombe county only; they would like the entire county to be powered by renewable energy by the end of 2042.

 So far in the year 2022, the city of Asheville has 5 solar powered facilities, and Buncombe County also has 5 solar powered facilities.
 Data has been collected during the most solar productive time of year which is theoretically during the summer solstice.
 Between June 6th and July 6th Asheville’s 5 solar facilities produced roughly 30 megawatt-hours, and Buncombe County’s produced roughly 25 megawatt-hours of electricity.
 Duke Energy also has their own renewable energy sources such as solar and hydroelectricity.